NavyaG-lab/Tech-writer/airflow.md

  that is run in this pipeline is called [`dry-run-tests`](#dry-run-tests).
 This needs to be manually `release` in order for Airflow to have access to it.  *Don't do this during an active DAG run.* ![releasing dagao](images/release_dagao.png)
-   3. On the [Airflow admin page](https://airflow.nubank.com.br/admin/) we need to click the "refresh" button on the `config_downloader` DAG.
+   3. On the [Airflow admin page](https://airflow.nubank.com.br/admin/) we need to click the "Trigger Dag" button on the `config_downloader` DAG.
 This will make Airflow suck in the new configuration.
  ![refreshing airflow config](images/config_refresh.png)
    4. You can check that the configuration was loaded into airflow by clicking `config_downloader` and checking the base date has been updated to now-ish ![config_downloader details](images/airflow_check.png)
    5. Send a message on the #guild-data-eng channel on Slack telling everyone that you deployed a new DAG.